-- Radiation therapy: High energy rays are targeted at cancers cells to kill them.
+- Radiation therapy: High-energy rays are targeted at cancer cells to kill them.
 Side effects can include soreness, difficulty swallowing, loss of taste, appetite and nausea.

-- Chemotherapy: A combination of anti-cancer drugs are used to destroy cancer cells.
+- Chemotherapy: A combination of anti-cancer drugs is used to destroy cancer cells.
 Side effects can include, loss of hair, mouth sores, appetite loss, nausea, vomiting, fatigue, rashes and joint aches.

 Other options include:

-Immunotherapy: This method is meant to boost the body’s natural defenses to fight the cancer, using materials produced by the body or in a lab to augment or restore immune system function.
+Immunotherapy: This method is meant to boost the body’s natural defences to fight cancer, using materials produced by the body or in a lab to augment or restore immune system function.